danieldenton/painnavigator-mobile/README.md

 # PainNavigator 1.4.8

-PainNavigator is a mobile app which utilizes the React-Native library and Expo for making native univeral apps that run on iOS and Android.
+PainNavigator is a mobile app which utilizes the React-Native library and Expo for making native universal apps that run on iOS and Android.
 It employs a server that uses Ruby on the Rails framework deployed on Heroku.

+What's new on v1.4.8?
+1. Expo SDK updated to 48
+2. React updated to 18
+3. Amplitude tracking re-added
+4. Minor bug fixes

 # What is it?